cartrawler/mobility-sdk-docs/IOS.md

 ## Additional Methods

-<b>The MobilitySDK exposes additional methods to override any default behaviour.
+The MobilitySDK exposes additional methods to override any default behaviour.

-Note: Ensure to call an additional method, outlined below, after initialising the SDK with `initWithOptions` and before running `openMobility`</b>
+<b>Note:</b> Ensure to call an additional method after initialising the SDK with `initWithOptions` and before running `openMobility`.

 ### Passing User Data